Engineering

 Vision + Language: How Multimodal LLMs Actually Work (And When to Use Them)

 Multimodal LLMs integrate vision through two fundamentally different architectures.
-Knowing which one you need — and why — is the decision that shapes every other technical choice in your build.
+Knowing which one you need, and why, shapes every other technical choice in your build.

 EngineeringRead more →